Detect New Pump.fun Token Mints with Solana gRPC

 Traditional approaches like polling getSignaturesForAddress have fundamental latency limitations:

-- Polling interval — Even at 1-second intervals, you're always behind
+- Polling interval, Even at 1-second intervals, you're always behind

-- Rate limits — Aggressive polling gets throttled
+- Rate limits, Aggressive polling gets throttled

-- Missed events — Between polls, tokens can launch and be sniped
+- Missed events, Between polls, tokens can launch and be sniped

 gRPC streaming eliminates all of these issues by pushing data the instant a transaction is confirmed.

-import { Client } from '@triton-one/yellowstone-grpc';
+import Client, { CommitmentLevel } from '@triton-one/yellowstone-grpc';

 const PUMP_FUN_PROGRAM = '6EF8rrecthR5Dkzon8Nwu78hRvfCKubJ14M5uBEwF6P';

-const client = new Client(ENDPOINT, TOKEN);
+const client = new Client(process.env.YELLOWSTONE_GRPC_ENDPOINT!, process.env.YELLOWSTONE_GRPC_TOKEN!, undefined);

 const stream = await client.subscribe();